 Dr Bethany Simmonds

 Bethany is teaching on a number of units on the Sociology undergraduate programme; coordinating a core module in the first year entitled Developing Your Sociological Imagination, a second year option The Sociology of the Body and co-teaches on another core first year module entitled Class,Inequalities and the Lifecourse, the latter two based on her substantive research interests.
 Additionally, Bethany supports with lecturing on qualitative research methods and seminar teaching on Research Design and Analysis.

 Bethany is interested in corporeal identity construction, mediation, resistance and positioning in different social spaces.
 This has led to explore people’s identity experiences and examining the fluidity or fixed nature over time and in different spaces.
 Central to Bethany’s work has been the body and she is interested in how identities, such as, age, ethnicity, gender and ‘dis’ability relate to their internal sense of self; becoming alienated or aligned with their bodies and/or how society understands via public and cultural discourses.
 Health and ageing are key areas in which the body changes and she is interested in how people make sense of this using the narrative resources available.
 Bethany is also interested in neo-liberalism and the influence this has had in shifting responsibility for health and wellbeing from the state to the individual, especially in relation to health and social care for older people.
-Finally, social policies regarding ageing, retirement and border crossings in the lifecourse have been central to her doctoral and post-doctorate work.
-She uses qualitative methodologies, such as, ethnography, narrative inquiry and visual methods to capture this in-depth material.
+Finally, social policies regarding ageing, retirement, health and social care, and border crossings in the lifecourse have been central to her doctoral and post-doctorate work.
+She uses qualitative methodologies, such as, ethnography, narrative inquiry, textual analysis and visual methods to capture and analyse this in-depth material.